bvn-architecture/styleguide/README.md

 `"style-guide-block-image"` = block width 50% (See Logo page)

 ### Images
 Images are stored within each respective file.
-Use the include function to place an image eg.
+Use the include function to place an image e.g.
 ```
 {% include logo/images/text-bot.svg %}
 ```